-Cover your work surface with a drop cloth.
+Cover your work surface with a drop cloth to protect your work area while making window screen decorations.
 Lay the window screen on the drop cloth.
 The side facing up will be the front of your screen.
 Place a red brick under each corner of the screen frame.

 Dip a household sponge into dark blue acrylic latex house paint.
 Wipe and pat the sponge over the entire front surface of the screen and the frame.
 Lift and tap the frame on the bricks.
 This will cause the wet paint that is clogging the holes in the screen to open.
 Allow the paint to dry.

 Paint a three-ball snowman from the bottom edge of the screen to the top using white acrylic latex house paint and a large stencil brush.
 Dip the brush in your paint, and pounce it on the screen.
 The size of each snowball will depend on the size of your screen.
 It is fine if your snowman shape is not precise.
 The imperfections will add to the primitive look of the decoration.
 Repeat with additional coats if desired.
 Allow the paint to dry.

 Space three colorful 1-inch flat buttons down the front of the snowman's tummy.
 Cut three pieces of craft wire 6 inches long.
 Thread one wire through each button, from the front to the back of the screen.
 Twist the wire on the back of the screen to secure.
 Clip off the excess wire.
 Rip a 2-inch-wide by 18-inch-long strip of Christmas novelty fabric.
 Tie the strip into a bow.
 Cut a 6 inch piece of craft wire.
 Thread the wire through the back of the bow's knot.
 Insert the wire through the screen at the neck of the snowman.
 Twist the wire to secure, and clip the excess.